 Upon completing the course, participants should be able to:

 - Demonstrate a basic understanding of different mass spectrometry-based proteomics workflows, experimental design and methods including hands-on experience with plasma proteomics.

-- Gain a general understanding of the main statistical concepts required for proteomics.
+- Have a general understanding of the main statistical concepts required for proteomics data analysis.

-- Understand the role of protein signaling pathways and functional protein interaction networks in health and disease.
+- Understand the role of protein signalling pathways and functional protein interaction networks in health and disease.

 Skills and Competences

-- Ablility to perform mass spectrometry-based proteome analysis of biological and clinical samples.
+- Perform mass spectrometry-based proteome analysis of biological and clinical samples.

 - Process raw mass spectrometry data and obtain peptide and protein identification from proteome analysis using different software tools (MaxQuant, Spectronaut).

-- Use data analysis and visualization programs such as Perseus, StringApp, and Cytoscape including ability to integrate proteomics data with curated datasets such as signaling pathways and protein-protein interactions.
+- Use data analysis and visualization programs such as Perseus, StringApp, and Cytoscape including ability to integrate proteomics data with curated datasets such as signalling pathways and protein-protein interactions.

-- Understand the important aspects of translational omics and be able to discuss and communicate these to other scientists, clinicians, and the public.
+- Understand the important aspects of translational omics with a focus on clinical sample handling and be able to discuss and communicate these to other scientists, clinicians, and the public.

-- Critically evaluate the results and interpretation of downstream data analysis to answer biological questions and hypotheses.
+- Critically evaluate proteomic results and interpretation of downstream data analysis to answer biological questions and hypotheses.

 Participants must meet the admission criteria in BRIDGE - Translational Excellence Programme.

 The BRIDGE – Translational Excellence Programme offers a few selected graduated PhDs a two-year postdoctoral fellowship in translational medicine.
 The courses are only available to the fellows enrolled in the programme.
 Fellows are automatically enrolled in the courses upon admission to the programme.

 For further information about the programme, please go to the BRIDGE website: www.bridge.ku.dk

 - Type of assessment details

 - Attendance and active participation.
 By active participation